How Does Divorce Affect My Will?

 Click here to find out more about the differences between joint tenancy and tenancy in common

-You are not legally divorced until the decree absolute has been issued.
-Therefore until your decree absolute has been granted, your spouse is still entitled to any gift under your existing Will.
+Again, the answer is no. You are not legally divorced until the Final Order (previously known as the Decree Absolute) has been granted.
+Therefore until you have your Final Order, your spouse is still entitled to any gift under your existing Will.
 They will also be the main beneficiary under the intestacy rules if you die without a Will.

 I’m divorced, what should I do now?